Mission Plan

 Neal V. HitchNeal V. Hitch, PhD

-Director, Turks and Caicos National Museum
+Turks and Caicos National Museum

-Neal Hitch is a historian, preservation architect, and a museum specialist, holding a Master's degree in Architecture and a PhD in History.
+Neal Hitch is a historian, preservation architect, and a museum specialist, holding a master's degree in architecture and a doctorate in history.
 He specializes in 19th century life, culture, and architecture.
-From 1997 until summer 2007 he worked for the Ohio Historical Society, a non-profit corporation providing historical services for the State of Ohio.
-He is a historic housing specialist and has worked on some of the Society's premier restoration projects.
-Dr. Hitch is widely published and was awarded the 2002 Anne de Fort-Menares Award by the Association for Preservation Technology International for his scholarly works on OHS restoration Projects.
-In September 2007, Dr. Neal V. Hitch became the new museum director.
+From 1997 until summer 2007, he worked for the Ohio Historical Society (OHS), a non-profit corporation providing historical services for the State of Ohio.
+He is a historic housing specialist and has worked on some of OHS' premier restoration projects.
+Dr. Hitch is widely published and was awarded the 2002 Anne de Fort-Menares Award by the Association for Preservation Technology International for his scholarly works on OHS restoration projects.
+In September 2007, Dr. Neal V. Hitch became the new Turks and Caicos National Museum director.
 His well-attended lectures have continued to bring the story of Trouvadore to the public and school groups throughout the islands.

-James William HunterJames William Hunter, III, M.A.
+James William HunterJames William Hunter, III, MA

 Donald H. KeithDonald H. Keith, PhD

-Ships of Discovery,
+Ships of Discovery

-Michael KrivorMichael Krivor, M.A.
+Michael KrivorMichael Krivor, MA

-Marine Archaeology, Project Manager and Principal Investigator, SEARCH Inc.
+Marine Archaeology Project Manager and Principal Investigator